tiprankstipranks

 Our common stock price has fluctuated significantly and may continue to do so in the future.

-The price of our common stock has fluctuated significantly and may continue to do so in the future for a number of reasons, including, but not limited to: - market perceptions of any strategic actions or other developments related to our business including, for example, the proposed spinoff;- variations in our net sales, earnings or other financial results from investors' expectations or our previously issued guidance;- departure of key personnel;- fluctuations in the results of our operations and general conditions in the economy, our market, and the markets served by our customers, including with respect to technological advances; and - the operating and stock performance of comparable companies or related industries.
-In addition, prices in the stock market have generally been volatile in recent years.
+The price of our common stock has fluctuated significantly and may continue to do so in the future for a number of reasons, including the following: - market perceptions of any strategic actions or other developments related to our business including, for example, the Kidney Care sale;- delays in product releases and product quality issues;- variations in our net sales, earnings, or other financial results from investors' expectations or our previously issued guidance;- transition and integration of key personnel, including Mr. Hider who was elected as CEO in 2025;- fluctuations in the results of our operations and general conditions in the economy, our market, and the markets served by our customers, including with respect to technological advances and evolving clinical practices (including in response to Hurricane Helene); and - the operating and stock performance of comparable companies or related industries.
+In addition, prices in the stock market have generally been volatile in recent years, and may continue to be volatile.
 In certain cases, the fluctuations have been unrelated to the operating performance of the affected companies.
 As a result, the price of our common stock could also fluctuate in the future without regard to our operating performance.
+Our common stock may not match some holders' investment strategies or meet minimum criteria for inclusion in stock market indices or portfolios, causing certain investors to sell their shares, which could in turn lead to declines in the trading price of such stock.

 Accounting & Financial Operations - Risk 1